AGRICULTURAL INITIATIVES

 Through onsite trainings, barangay-based workshops, and technology demonstrations, participants gain the skills to produce their own organic inputs, reduce farm expenses, improve crop yield, and adopt eco-friendly practices suited for both backyard gardening and larger farm settings.
 These initiatives help create more resilient communities capable of sustaining their own food systems while contributing to environmental restoration.

-Our Practical Agribusiness Workshop equips learners with essential skills in market assessment, production planning, pricing, budgeting, and value chain awareness.
-Designed for farmers, youth, and aspiring entrepreneurs, the program simplifies core concepts of farm business management and marketing, helping participants understand how products move from production to market and how profits are created.
+Our practical Agribusiness Workshop equips learners with essential skills in market assessment, production planning, pricing, budgeting, and value chain awareness.
+Designed for farmers, youth, and aspiring entrepreneurs, the program simplifies farm business and marketing concepts—helping participants understand how products move from production to market and how profits are created.

 The Kaluppâ SOIL (Sustainable Organic Innovation and Learning) Facility is a planned expansion that will scale our current vermicomposting operations into a larger center for organic fertilizer production and sustainable waste management.
 By transforming organic waste into compost, vermicast, and vermi‑tea, the facility will provide farmers with affordable, nutrient‑rich inputs while reducing dependence on chemical fertilizers.
 This initiative is shaped by consultations with local farmers and partners such as DA-ATI, BSWM, Gabutero Organic Farm, and TESDA.